Tilings in graphons: Towards limits of tilings An extended abstract describing also the main results of this paper appeared in the proceedings of Eurocomb 2017, .

 Such a function $g$ was indeed determined in~\cite{ABHP:DensityCorHaj}.
 Another example is the basic result of Erd\H{o}s and Gallai~\cite{Erdos1959}, where they determined the size of a matching guaranteed in a graph of a given density.

 There is a fractional relaxation of the notion of tilings.
-In that notion, we would be putting $[0,1]$-weights on copies of $F$ in $G$, and requiring that the total weight at each vertex in $G$ is at most~1.
+In that notion, we put $[0,1]$-weights on copies of $F$ in $G$, and require that the total weight at each vertex in $G$ is at most~1.
 However, for us it is more convenient to choose a slightly different notion in which we replace copies by homomorphic copies.
 More precisely, we assume that the graph $F$ is on the vertex set $[k]$.
 We denote by $\mathcal{F}_{F}(G)$ all the copies of $F$ in the graph $G$,

-More precisely, the members of $\mathcal{F}_{F}(G)$ correspond to ordered vertex-sets of $G$ that represent $F$ homomorphisms of $F$ into $G$.
+More precisely, the members of $\mathcal{F}_{F}(G)$ correspond to ordered vertex-sets of $G$ that represent homomorphisms of $F$ into $G$.
 With a slight abuse of notation we shall call members of $\mathcal{F}_{F}(G)$ \emph{copies of $F$ in $G$}.
 Given a copy $F'$ of $F$ in $G$, the \emph{vertex set} $V(F')$ is defined in an obvious way.
 Note that $|V(F')|\le k$, but equality need not hold.

 A \emph{fractional $F$-tiling} in a finite graph $G$ is a weight function $\mathfrak{t}:\mathcal{F}_{F}(G)\rightarrow[0,1]$ that satisfies that for each $v\in V(G)$,